This lesson covers the creation of a manual assessment. For more information on an assessment's nature, see the "Assessment Overview" lesson.

 Once you've entered assessment information, you will be automatically taken to the Questions page.
 You can always access this page by clicking on Setup, and selecting Answer Key.

-You can enter the correct answer by scanning, Scan (1) or by entering the answer to each of your questions in the Correct (2) column.
+Enter the answer to each of your questions in the Correct (1) column.
 You may opt to use the tab key on your keyboard to advance your cursor.
-Points (3) Enter a point value for the answer choice, note that the system does support decimal point values, i.e. 1.5, 2.3, 1.2, etc. You can also Print (4) this page.
-After all your answers are entered, click Save (5).
+Points (2) Enter a point value for the answer choice, note that the system does support decimal point values, i.e. 1.5, 2.3, 1.2, etc. You can also Print (3) this page.
+After all your answers are entered, click Save (4).

 You may opt to require up to 5 answers for any question(s) on your assessment.